TeraWulf (NASDAQ:WULF) Stock Rating Upgraded by Stifel Canada

-Stifel Canada upgraded shares of TeraWulf (NASDAQ:WULF – Free Report) from a moderate buy rating to a strong-buy rating in a report issued on Friday, Zacks.com reports.
+TeraWulf (NASDAQ:WULF – Get Free Report) was upgraded by stock analysts at Stifel Canada from a “moderate buy” rating to a “strong-buy” rating in a report released on Friday, Zacks.com reports.

-Several other equities research analysts also recently weighed in on WULF.
-B. Riley reaffirmed a buy rating and issued a $6.00 price objective on shares of TeraWulf in a report on Monday.
-Needham & Company LLC began coverage on TeraWulf in a report on Wednesday, September 4th.
-They set a buy rating and a $6.00 price objective on the stock.
-Cantor Fitzgerald restated an overweight rating and set a $10.00 price objective on shares of TeraWulf in a report on Thursday, October 3rd.
-Roth Capital upgraded TeraWulf to a strong-buy rating in a report on Tuesday, July 2nd.
-Finally, Roth Mkm restated a buy rating and issued a $6.50 price objective on shares of TeraWulf in a report on Monday, July 8th.
-Seven investment analysts have rated the stock with a buy rating and two have given a strong buy rating to the company.
-According to data from MarketBeat, TeraWulf presently has an average rating of Buy and an average target price of $5.71.
+WULF has been the topic of a number of other reports.
+Cantor Fitzgerald reiterated an “overweight” rating and issued a $10.00 target price on shares of TeraWulf in a research report on Thursday, October 3rd.
+Needham & Company LLC initiated coverage on TeraWulf in a research report on Wednesday, September 4th.
+They set a “buy” rating and a $6.00 price objective on the stock.
+B. Riley restated a “buy” rating and set a $6.00 price objective on shares of TeraWulf in a research report on Monday.
+Roth Mkm restated a “buy” rating and set a $6.50 price objective on shares of TeraWulf in a research report on Monday, July 8th.
+Finally, Roth Capital upgraded TeraWulf to a “strong-buy” rating in a research report on Tuesday, July 2nd.
+Seven equities research analysts have rated the stock with a buy rating and two have given a strong buy rating to the company.
+According to MarketBeat, TeraWulf currently has a consensus rating of “Buy” and an average price target of $5.71.

-TeraWulf (NASDAQ:WULF – Get Free Report) last released its earnings results on Monday, August 12th.
+TeraWulf (NASDAQ:WULF – Get Free Report) last released its quarterly earnings data on Monday, August 12th.
 The company reported ($0.03) earnings per share for the quarter.
-The business had revenue of $35.57 million for the quarter, compared to the consensus estimate of $35.73 million.
-TeraWulf had a negative net margin of 41.67% and a negative return on equity of 19.77%.
-Equities analysts anticipate that TeraWulf will post -0.11 earnings per share for the current year.
+The business had revenue of $35.57 million during the quarter, compared to the consensus estimate of $35.73 million.
+TeraWulf had a negative return on equity of 19.77% and a negative net margin of 41.67%.
+As a group, sell-side analysts forecast that TeraWulf will post -0.11 earnings per share for the current fiscal year.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Vanguard Group Inc. increased its position in TeraWulf by 17.7% in the first quarter.
-Vanguard Group Inc. now owns 11,722,320 shares of the company’s stock worth $30,830,000 after purchasing an additional 1,764,115 shares during the period.
-Van ECK Associates Corp increased its position in TeraWulf by 50.8% in the first quarter.
-Van ECK Associates Corp now owns 6,733,179 shares of the company’s stock worth $17,708,000 after purchasing an additional 2,268,870 shares during the period.
-Point72 Asset Management L.P. bought a new position in TeraWulf during the second quarter worth about $22,443,000.
-Hood River Capital Management LLC bought a new position in TeraWulf during the second quarter worth about $20,532,000.
-Finally, Driehaus Capital Management LLC bought a new position in TeraWulf during the second quarter worth about $9,948,000.
-62.49% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Point72 Asset Management L.P. purchased a new position in shares of TeraWulf during the 2nd quarter valued at about $22,443,000.
+Hood River Capital Management LLC acquired a new stake in shares of TeraWulf during the 2nd quarter valued at about $20,532,000.
+Van ECK Associates Corp grew its position in shares of TeraWulf by 50.8% during the 1st quarter.
+Van ECK Associates Corp now owns 6,733,179 shares of the company’s stock valued at $17,708,000 after acquiring an additional 2,268,870 shares during the period.
+Driehaus Capital Management LLC acquired a new stake in shares of TeraWulf during the 2nd quarter valued at about $9,948,000.
+Finally, Duquesne Family Office LLC acquired a new stake in shares of TeraWulf during the 2nd quarter valued at about $9,301,000.
+Hedge funds and other institutional investors own 62.49% of the company’s stock.

 TeraWulf Company Profile